 Explain that God has made everything in the world.
 When we see beauty in creation, it’s like those things are praising God and glorifying Him, just by doing what He put them on Earth to do.
 We can praise God with our lives when we remember that He made us and loves us.
 No matter what season it happens to be, whether we are laboring or resting or celebrating or sobbing, we can live in His presence and give thanks to Him for all that He provides.

-Close with a prayer thanking God for the blessings of seasons and harvest.
+Close this harvest Sunday School lesson with a simple prayer thanking God for the blessings of the Fall season.
 Ask for help in enjoying and appreciating each time of year we experience, as well as help in realizing a spiritual “harvest.”

 Crafts: There are so many fun fall crafts to enjoy as we celebrate the season!
 Here are a few suggestions (full descriptions available):